-The disposable vape trend continues to persist as we draw closer to 2022, with a staggering number of people opting for the single-use vaping devices over traditional e-cigarettes and e-liquid.
-Our blog explores these devices in more detail but their convenience, high nicotine strength yet smooth hit, and bold flavour options have resonated with UK consumers en-masse.
+The disposable vape trend continues throughout the whole of 2022, with a staggering number of people opting for the single-use vaping devices over traditional e-cigarettes and e-liquid.
+Our blog explores these devices in more detail, thanks to their convenience, high nicotine strength yet smooth hit, and bold flavour options, which have resonated with UK consumers en-masse.

-Despite their popularity, and in part because of it, there are a number of growing concerns around the devices, ranging from their environmental impact to an influx of illegal, non-compliant examples which you can read more about here.
+Despite their popularity, and in part because of it, there are a number of growing concerns around the devices, ranging from their environmental impact to an influx of illegal, non-compliant devices.

 These illegal variants have been slowly creeping into the market alongside compliant examples.
 This has led to a number of issues being experienced by consumers, from suspected internal bleeding to a range of symptoms synonymous with nicotine overdose.
 Reportedly owing to mis-labelled products containing more than the legal limit of 20mg/ml of nicotine.

 The latest in this evolving story has seen fears of non-compliant disposable vapes confirmed, as wholesalers across Glasgow are forced to remove whole ranges from their shelves following investigations by trading standards, Better Retail Reports.

 Trading Standards officers conducted targeted investigations of at least 12 major wholesaler depots across Glasgow throughout October and November.
 This came in response to continued reports of alleged malpractice by some of the UK’s leading brands of disposable vaping devices.

 This follows similar reports from across the UK that have circulated since the devices’ explosion in popularity since UK lockdown ended.
 Due to this popularity, the demand for devices has opened up the market to illegal products that have been released without the required packaging standards, or in some cases without proper Medicines and Healthcare Regulatory Agency (MHRA) registration.